BonfaceKilz/BonfaceKilz/content/post/2018-04-30-serenity-prayer.md

 +++
 title = "A Serenity Prayer"
-description = "A Serenity Prayer for anyone working with code inf any form" tags = [
+description = "A Serenity Prayer for anyone working with code in any form" tags = [
     "code",
     "religion",